CleverTap/clevertap-ios-sdk/README.md

 1. Follow the Manual Install and Add Your CleverTap Account Credentials steps above.
 2. Add the [CleverTapSDK-Bridging-Header.h](https://github.com/CleverTap/clevertap-ios-sdk/blob/master/SwiftStarterProject/CleverTapSDK-Bridging-Header.h) to your project.
-3. Add the path to the CleverTapSDK-Bridging-Header.h to the Objective-C Bridging Header section in your project's Build Settings.
+3. Add the path to the CleverTapSDK-Bridging-Header.h to the Objective-C Bridging Header section in your project's Build Settings, or add the contents of the CleverTapSDK-Bridging-Header.h to your existing Bridging Header file..

 ## Example Usage
 To run the example StarterProject, clone the repo, and run `pod install` from the StarterProject directory.
 Then open the StarterProject.xcworkspace, add your CleverTap account credentials to the Info.plist and build and run.